top of page

 LARGE INITIATIVE

-The goal of the GCAP Large-Scale Initiative is to provide competitive grants to undergraduate students that propose projects that aim to reduce the campus’s environmental impact at large.
+Our GCAP Large-Scale Initiatives provide higher, more competitive grant funding to undergraduate students who propose projects that aim to reduce the campus’s environmental impact at large.

 guIDELINES.

-1. Projects and events must work to benefit UCR's students, faculty, campus, or organizations.
+1. Projects and events must benefit UCR's students, faculty, campus, or organizations at large.

-2. Projects must promote environmental sustainability in topics including, but not limited to: Environmental Awareness/Education, Food Insecurity, Sustainable Farming/Gardening, Green Design/Infrastructure, Urban Development, Recycling, Renewable/Alternative Energy, and Transportation
+2. Projects must promote environmental sustainability in topics including, but not limited to: Environmental Awareness and Education, Food Insecurity, Sustainable Farming and Gardening, Green Design and Infrastructure, Urban Development, Recycling, Renewable and Alternative Energy, and Transportation.

-3. Projects must fall within the GCAP definition of sustainability by reducing the planet's overall environmental impact. (i.e. new recycling programs, purchasing LED lights, energy conservation awareness campaigns, etc.)
+3. Projects must meet the GCAP definition of sustainability by reducing the planet's overall environmental impact. (i.e., new recycling programs, purchasing LED lights, energy conservation awareness campaigns, etc.)

 5. Projects must have an evaluation and follow-up component after funding has been dispersed.
-At minimum, a project must include a report made to the GCAP Board after implementation including the measured outcome.
+At the minimum, a project must include a report made to the GCAP Board after implementation, including the measured outcome.

-6. Projects must be submitted by UCR undergraduate students or organizations.
+6. Projects must be submitted by UCR undergraduate students or organizations only.

-7. Projects must receive all necessary written approval by the appropriate campus officials prior to consideration (if applicable).
+7. Projects must receive all necessary written approval by the appropriate campus officials before consideration (if applicable).

 8. Projects must be publicized to the campus undergraduate population.